English (ENGL)

 Description: An individually arranged course for an academic project cooperatively arranged with the student's employer and the English Department director of internships.

-Note: May be used to meet requirements of the English major; may not be used to meet requirements of English minor.
+Note: May be used to meet requirements of the English major or English minor.

 Course Attribute(s): CUE - This course fulfills the Culminating Undergraduate Experience (CUE) requirement for certain degree programs.
 CUE courses are advanced-level courses intended for majors with at least 90 earned credits/senior-level status., CBL - This course includes Community-Based Learning (CBL).
 Students will engage in a community experience or project with an external partner in order to enhance understanding and application of academic content.